skip to main content

 Step 1: Become a registered nurse (RN) in the state of Texas and practice for a minimum of two years as an RN providing direct patient care.

-Step 5: Obtain experience: Complete 10 sexual assault medical forensic examinations with a preceptor.
+Step 5: Complete pediatric 10 sexual assault medical forensic examinations with a preceptor.

-Step 8: Consider international pediatric SANE certification after several years of experience working as a SANE: https://www.forensicnurses.org/page/Certification
+Consider IAFN international SANE certification after several years of experience: https://www.forensicnurses.org/page/Certification